-This article takes an objective look at sucralose and its health effects, both good and bad.
+This article takes an objective look at sucralose and its health effects — both good and bad.

-Sucralose is a zero-calorie artificial sweetener, and Splenda is the most common sucralose-based product.
+Sucralose is a zero calorie artificial sweetener, and Splenda is the most common sucralose-based product.

-It was discovered in 1976, when a scientist at a British college misheard instructions about testing a substance.
+Supposedly, it was discovered in 1976 when a scientist at a British college allegedly misheard instructions about testing a substance.
 Instead, he tasted it, realizing that it was highly sweet.

 Splenda is commonly used as a sugar substitute in both cooking and baking.
 It’s also added to thousands of food products worldwide.